shunyeka-spl/terraform-provider-autobotai/docs/resource_workload_integration.md

     }

     ```
-2. To use the Autobot Workload Security Integration add the API key to the varibale.tf
+2. To use the autobotAI Workload Security Integration add the API key to the varibale.tf
 3. create "variable.tf" inside "example/git" folder and add the following values:
     ## Example Usage
     ```